The Spanish Chapel

 Brass plaque embossed with "1903 Rectory" at 1903 Spring Garden Street

 This plaque marks the site of the Spanish Chapel of Our Lady of the Miraculous Medal (Capilla Catolica Hispana de la Medalla Milagrosa), the first Spanish language church in Philadelphia.
-It was at 1903 Spring Garden Street for 101 years, from 1912 to 2013.
+It was at 1903 Spring Garden Street from 1912 to 2013.
 The two images below show the front of the building in 1992 and a detail showing the church signage above the front door.

 Building and sign above front door in 1992.